-Pricing to be used as a guideline - rates may fluctuate between weekday and weekends
+Pricing to be used as a guideline - rates may fluctuate between weekday and weekends.

 Surcharges apply over public holidays.
 Availability of train tickets during Korean New Year, Chuseok, Christmas, and major holidays cannot be guaranteed.